ncorrare/ncorrare-yubikey/README.md

 ## Development

 Regular rules apply, clone, PR, and I'll have a look.
 Generally on irc (#puppet and others on Freenode), my nick is sgtpepper so feel free to contact me if you have any doubts.
-This is tested using Travis-CI